aws-samples/sample-genai-on-eks-starter-kit/README.md

 ## Pre-config

-1. Run this workshop setup from the Cloud9 Or AL2023 EC2 instance where awscli and Docker is preinstalled
+1. Run this workshop setup from the Cloud9 Or AL2023 EC2 instance where awscli preinstalled
 2. Install Terraform

 ```bash